Widen Launches Product Information Management (PIM) Solution

-LONDON, May 05, 2020 (GLOBE NEWSWIRE) -- Today, Widen has launched a PIM solution that enables brands to assemble and distribute marketing copy, specs, and assets with the Widen Collective®.
-The PIM software joins Widen’s flagship DAM solution, offering a unified toolset for managing product data across multiple channels, addressing the risk of inaccuracies from disparate teams.
+MADISON, Wisc., May 05, 2020 (GLOBE NEWSWIRE) -- Widen today launched a product information management (PIM) solution that enables brands to assemble and distribute marketing copy, specs, and assets with the Widen Collective®.
+The PIM software joins Widen’s flagship digital asset management (DAM) solution, offering a unified toolset for managing product data across multiple channels.
 The combined DAM+PIM platform will help companies in manufacturing, consumer goods, and retail accelerate product launches and ensure the accuracy of their product listings around the web.

-Widen’s DAM+PIM solution centralises product information and content in one system.
-The PIM tool collates product information, such as technical specs, sizes, and colours from an enterprise resource planning (ERP) or product lifecycle management (PLM) platform, into the Collective®.
-There, marketers can:

 For more information, visit https://www.widen.com/product-information-management.